Oregon Historical Society

 This beautiful, if not acoustically brilliant, downtown venue hosts a wide range of shows, lectures, concerts and other performances.

 In 1994 chef-owner Greg Higgins opened the doors to one of Portland's groundbreaking restaurants.
 These days, Higgins feels more...

 Portland Building information

-Towering above the main doors of the Portland Building is Portlandia , an immense statue of the Goddess of Commerce, Portland's supposed patroness.
-This crouching figure is, at 36ft, the second largest hammered-copper statue in the US (after the Statue of Liberty).
+Crouched over the main doors of the Portland Building is Portlandia , an immense statue of the Goddess of Commerce, Portland's supposed patroness.
+This figure is, at 36ft, the second-largest hammered-copper statue in the US (after the Statue of Liberty).